Graph Neural Network Predictions of Carbon 1s Binding Energies with Near-Experimental Accuracy: Results

 The EGNN predictions in Figure \ref{fig:avo} (a) show good qualitative agreement to the experimental and MP2 calculated XPS spectra.
 Two subtle line shape differences between the calculated keto-avobenzone and enol-avobenzone spectra are also reflected by the EGNN predictions.
 The first being the slope of the calculated keto-avobenzone spectra on the high CEBE side of the 292.1 eV peak is shifted to higher energy than the enol-avobenzone spectra, this agrees with the shift of the EGNN predicted ketone CEBEs (pink dotted lines) for keto-avobenzone to higher energies than the enol-avobenzone ketone CEBE prediction.
 The second being the slope of the low CEBE side of the 290.0 eV peak is shifted to a lower energy for the calculated enol-avobenzone spectra, which agrees with the aromatic carbon EGNN predictions at lower energies than the keto-avobenzone aromatic carbon predictions.
+These small shifts are not reflected by the SOAP-KRR results, which show nearly identical CEBEs for the aromatic carbons under the 290.0 eV peak.
+For the ketone CEBEs, SOAP-KRR predicts both tautomers at significantly higher CEBEs around 294 eV where no intensity for the experimental spectra is observed.

 There are two EGNN predictions in both tautomers with approximate errors above 1 eV, which belong to the single aryl ether (d) and quaternary (f) carbons in both molecules.
 The previous MP2 calculation assigned the quaternary carbons to 290.0 eV peak and the aryl ether carbons to the 292.1 eV peak.
 The EGNN predicts quaternary CEBEs of 291.33 eV and 291.42 eV for keto-avobenzone and enol-avobenzone respectively (black dashed lines) and aryl ether CEBEs of 290.96 eV and 290.97 eV for keto-avobenzone and enol-avobenzone respectively (olive dotted lines).
 The EGNN predictions for both these carbon environments lie in the region between the two major peaks.
+The SOAP-KRR model gives similar predictions to the EGNN for the quaternary carbons and predicts the aryl-ether carbons closer to the 292.1 eV peak that was assigned to these sites in the previous study.\cite{abid_electronion_2020}

 To determine whether these erroneous EGNN predictions are systematic for these carbon environments or molecule specific, they can be compared to other examples in the calculated and experimental (SI Table S1) datasets.
 The single other quaternary carbon in the experimental data is in trimethylacetonitrile (C$_{5}$H$_{9}$N), which has an experimental CEBE of 291.80 eV and a GNN prediction of 291.95 eV (0.15 eV error).
 The training data also contains 13 quaternary carbons with a calculated CEBE range of 292.60-297.23 eV.
 However, these quaternary carbons all contain non-H heteroatoms within the $r=3$ local environment and the keto-avobenzone and enol-avobenzone $r=3$ local environments only contain C and H atoms.
 This potentially highlights a gap in the model's training data for another case where the ``beyond nearest neighbors'' bond environment significantly affects the chemical shift.
 It is also possible that the large errors for keto-avobenzone and enol-avobenzone aryl ether carbons will arise from a combination of carbon environment gaps in the training data, ``beyond nearest neighbor'' environment effects on the chemical shifts and the approximate assignments of the experimental values for this molecule.
 This case study demonstrates how EGNN models with demonstrable experimental accuracy can go beyond ``\textit{proof-of-principle}'' demonstrations to rapidly interrogate spectroscopic signals, and that their natural interpretability with respect to local environment effects in x-ray spectroscopy observables offers a simple and intuitive diagnosis of erroneous results and training data gaps.